levelupnewsletter/levelup-blog/src/content/post/bulletin/welcome-to-the-first-bulletin.md

 While good numbers across various facets are great, it does not tell the whole story.

-[recaps.fyi](http://recaps.fyi) is still finding its way to the market.
+[recaps.fyi](http://recaps.fyi) is still finding its way on the market.

 The biggest lesson to learn here is that, while spamming "[recaps.fyi](http://recaps.fyi)" on each of my post is effective on getting traffic, I wonder if there is a better way to do it.